madewokherd/ALttPDoorRandomizer/README.md

 ## Flute Shuffle (--ow_fluteshuffle)

+When enabled, new flute spots are generated and gives the player the option to cancel out of the flute menu by pressing X.

 ### Vanilla

 Flute spots remain unchanged.

+### Balanced

+New flute spots are chosen at random, with restrictions that limit the promixity between other chosen flute spots.

 ### Random

-New flute spots are chosen at random.
-You can also cancel out of the flute menu by pressing X.
+New flute spots are chosen at random with minimum bias.

 # Command Line Options